Nuqler/project-server-clojure/README.md

 1. Open the root folder of this project in your cmd interface or powershell.
 2. Execute `lein ring uberjar` command using leiningen.
-3. The compiled STANDALONE jar should be created at 'target' folder.
+3. The compiled STANDALONE jar should be created at 'target/uberjar' folder.

 ## Preliminary Configuration